JPG to ZIP converter

 Best tool to convert jpg to zip

-Simply drag and drop your jpg files onto the webpage, and you'll be able to convert them to zip or over 250 different file formats, all without having to register, provide an email address, or include a watermark.
+Just drag and drop your jpg files onto the webpage, and you'll have the capability to convert them to zip or over 250 different file formats, all without the need to register, provide an email address, or include a watermark.

-As soon as you upload your jpg files, we instantly delete them.
-Converted files are then deleted after 24 hours.
-Furthermore, we ensure that all file transfers are secure through advanced SSL encryption.
+Immediately upon uploading your jpg files, we delete them without delay.
+Converted files are then removed after 24 hours.
+Additionally, we ensure that all file transfers are secure through advanced SSL encryption.

-You don't have to go through the hassle of installing any software.
-We handle all jpg to zip conversions in the cloud, which means that none of your computer's resources will be used in the process.
+There's no need to go through the inconvenience of installing any software.
+We conveniently handle all jpg to zip conversions in the cloud, which implies that none of your computer's resources will be consumed in the process.

 Joint Photographic Experts Group JFIF format